uhop/stream-json/README.md

 ## Release History

+- 1.6.1 *the technical release, no need to upgrade.*
 - 1.6.0 *added `jsonl/Parser` and `jsonl/Stringer`.*
 - 1.5.0 *`Disassembler` and streamers now follow `JSON.stringify()` and `JSON.parse()` protocols respectively including `replacer` and `reviver`.*
 - 1.4.1 *bugfix: `Stringer` with `makeArray` should produce empty array if no input.*